johnespitia/Getting-and-Cleaning-Data/README.md

 ## Getting and Cleaning Data
 This is the project for Getting and Cleaning Data Course

-The steps for this project are:
+The requirements for this project are:

          1. create one R script called run_analysis.R
          2. Merges the training and the test sets to create one data set.